 Note early start for IF Sing this year 7:00 p.m.
 No reception before.

 Annual Norris Pig Dinner at 4:00 at the House 5615 S University

 We are doing our traditional medley, the result of discussions with the undergraduates and graduates in 2015 through 2017.
 Songs we know, in usual order.
 Looking to please ourselves, the audience, and judges with a little romance, some traditional Fiji songs, and a big nod to UC athletic tradition.
 It proved in 2015 to be a winning medley.
 So we are doing it again.

-Entering we sing March March on Down the Field– first verse repeated until we are in place and I wave crossed arms to signal second verse in harmony (Phi Gamma Delta’s name, means honor, glory.
+THEN I wave crossed arms to signal second verse in harmony (Phi Gamma Delta’s name, means honor, glory.
 Fight for her highest fame…)

 1 Like Rare Old Wine (Like rare old wine is friendship to me…

 2 Fiji Rose (She has those dreamy eyes of blue….)

 3 We’ve Not Much Longer Her to Stay (for in a month or two…)

 then… with a Fijiijiji,, Delta, delta, Phi Gamma Delta, Our Delta we adore.

 4 Soo here’s to good old delta drink her down (quiet), then with enthusiasm (not shouting please!)